rapidsai/cuxfilter/README.md

 ## Installation
 **To build using Docker:**

-while in the directory, run the following commands:
+Edit the `config.json` file to reflect accurate IP, dataset name, and mapbox token values.
+While in the directory, run the following commands:

 You can skip steps 1&2 if you do not wish to expose the `cuXfilter` demos on port 3004
 1. edit the config.json file in the root directory